pvdz/preval/tests/cases/try_escaping/read_not_obj.md

 ## Todos triggered

-- (todo) - at least one of the call args to
+- (todo) Support this ident in isFree CallExpression: $array_reverse
 - (todo) access object property that also exists on prototype? $array_reverse
 - (todo) array reads var statement with init ObjectExpression
 - (todo) can try-escaping support this expr node type?
 CallExpression